meain/blog/_posts/2019-04-30-a-bit-more-comlex-nginx-config.md

 ---
 layout: post
-title: "A bit more about configuring nginx"
+title: "A bit more about configuring nginx (rewrite and alias)"
 description: "More stuff about an nginx config"
 comments: true
 keywords: "nginx, web, server, config, conf"